 - Tel Aviv to Eilat: $39 USD (4h 30m ride)

-Israel has inter-city trains which can take you all the way to Haifa.
+Israel has inter-city trains that can take you all the way to Haifa.
 Prices are quite similar to the bus tariffs.
 A liter of gasoline in Tel Aviv costs $1.80 USD.

 Israel travel budget summary

 In summary, below is a table of my estimated daily expenses in Israel.
-Please note that I sometimes changed my type of travels: budget, mid-range, and luxury.
+Please note that I sometimes changed my type of travel: budget, mid-range, and luxury.
 I also rented an apartment which is not included in the costs below.
 Note that this is an estimate and that the numbers are based on my travels in Israel.